geo1796/toutoleron-vitrine/.junie/guidelines.md

 ## Project Structure

-- Homepage mockup available at project root `TOUTOLERON_Homepage.pdf`
+- Screenshots from the mockup are available in `screenshots/`.
+Each Component.png matches the name of its component Component.astro
 - Assets folder placed in `src/assets` contains ui elements from the mockup
 - Css styles placed in `src/assets/app.css`